All-New Subaru Ascent adds 7-seat option to lineup

 Subscribe for unlimited digital access.
 Try one month for $1!

-Due out later this year, one of the biggest news items to come out of the Auto Show circuit has been the introduction of the all-new Subaru Ascent.
-Resting atop the new Subaru global platform currently used by Crosstrek and Impreza, the 2019 Ascent will be the first large vehicle to use the new architecture.
+The biggest news item from Subaru this year was the introduction of the long-awaited Subaru Ascent.
+Resting atop the new Subaru global platform currently used by Crosstrek and Impreza, the new Ascent will be the first large vehicle to use the new architecture.

 At first glance, there’s immediate Subaru signature design cues in both the exterior grille and interior treatments.
 The biggest thing about the Ascent is it sheer size – it feels odd to see such a large Subaru body.
 But it is attractive, reflecting subtle sophistication with a capable athletic stance.